-Ensuring Viability of Water Delivery Infrastructure
+Preserve and Protect Water Delivery Infrastructure

 The integrity of the delivery system is vital to the optimal use of water in the Treasure Valley.
 The following actions recognize specific components of the water delivery system which will ensure continued integrity into the future.